-God is like a king who throws a huge party at his palace and he sends out messengers to invite everyone to come — including the poor folk way out in the country who don’t feel eligible.
+God is like a rich man who throws a huge party at his palace and he sends out messengers to invite everyone to come — including the poor folk way out in the country who don’t feel eligible.
+(Luke 14:15-24)

 God is an Abba who can’t stop hugging and kissing his wayward prodigal son who has finally come back home.
-“Let’s have a feast and celebrate!” he exclaims to his family and the whole town.
+He showers him with gifts and exclaims to everyone, “Let’s have a feast and celebrate!”
+(Luke 15:11-32)

 That’s a lot of parties!
 Those are people in the grip of a great happiness!

 To live in the abounding and eternal joy of Jesus there are three things to do:

 - Trust God to be like Jesus (and his stories about his Father)